MohammadAlkhatib17/ProWeb-Studio-V1/reports/ci/quality-gates.md

 | Warning Threshold | 5% | *(informational)* | Shows warnings for changes >5% but <10% |
 | Critical Routes | `/`, `/diensten` | - | Routes that are monitored for bundle size |

+#### How the Bundle Size Gate Works

+1. **Baseline Comparison**: Compares current PR bundle sizes against the base branch
+2. **Automatic Detection**: CI automatically checks bundle size on every PR
+3. **Override Recognition**: Workflow recognizes `bundle-size-override` label to bypass the gate
+4. **Documentation Requirement**: Override requires justification in PR comments

+#### Bundle Size Override Process

+When a PR fails the bundle size gate, developers can override it by:

+1. **Adding the Label**: Apply `bundle-size-override` label to the PR (via GitHub UI or CLI)
+2. **Documenting Rationale**: Add a comment explaining why the increase is necessary
+3. **Following Guidelines**: Ensure the reason aligns with acceptable override criteria
+4. **Team Review**: Consider having the override reviewed by a senior developer

+The CI workflow will automatically recognize the label and allow the PR to proceed.

 #### Monitored Bundle Categories

 - **vendors**: Core vendor libraries (React, Next.js, Framer Motion)